 Sligo Sports Awards 2017

 OSD are delighted to launch the mobile responsive website for the Sligo Sports Awards 2017.
 The ceremony will be held at the Radisson Blu on 9th March 2017 hosted by Niall Quinn.
-Leading up to the awards, Nigel Rossiter from our digital team has posted daily on our Facebook page our Top 10 moments in Sligo sports.
+Leading up to the awards, our digital team has posted daily on our Facebook page our Top 10 moments in Sligo sports.
 This is our Top 10 Sligo Sports moments.

 1. The Warriors Run – Inception 1985